AndyObtiva/glimmer/README.md

 ```

 An extra convenience expression module is included called `BindExpression`.
 It builds a `Glimmer::DataBinding::ModelBinding` object for [data-binding](#data-binding) purposes.
+Another convenience expression module is `ObserveExpression`, which enables a one-way `observe` operation.
-You may learn more about it by looking at how [Glimmer DSL for SWT](https://github.com/AndyObtiva/glimmer-dsl-swt) uses it.
+You may learn more about both by looking at how [Glimmer DSL for SWT](https://github.com/AndyObtiva/glimmer-dsl-swt) uses them.

 DSL expressions go into the `glimmer/dsl/{dsl_name}` namespace directory.